-The research may also create new knowledge about the significance of digitisation for people and society.
+The research can also create new knowledge about the importance of digitization for people and society, etc.

 Non-theme specific funds

 This funding is aimed at projects that do not fall within the three themes above.
 These projects may, e.g., be within the humanities or social sciences research.
 Grants awarded in the form of non-theme specific funds should meet exactly the same requirements that apply to the projects applying within the themes.
 When submitting the application, you need to argue why the project does not fall within one of the three themes above.